syedkhizarulhaq-cis/BackupScripts/README.md

 *) In order to achieve this efficiently, movetowin.sh was made which moved the backup files to a mounted folder depending on if the file names were different and if the windows machines is live or up.

+*) Similarly the movetowin.sh script will also be added to the crontab